yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

  <a name="remove-bot-dev"></a>
 ## Removing a bot - Developer

-- **Deleting a bot :** To delete your bot completely, go to your bot dashboard, select edit the Skype for Business channel and click the Delete button at the bottom.
+To delete your bot completely, go to your bot dashboard, select edit the Skype for Business channel and click the Delete button at the bottom.

 <a name="remove-bot-tenant"></a>
 ## Removing a bot – Skype for Business Tenant Administrator
-- **Deleting a bot :** To delete a bot completely from a Skype for Business Tenant, you must be the Tenant administrator of a Skype for Business Online environment.
+To delete a bot completely from a Skype for Business Tenant, you must be the Tenant administrator of a Skype for Business Online environment.
 A Tenant administrator can easily delete your bot by using the Skype for Business Admin **[PowerShell cmdlets](https://technet.microsoft.com/en-us/library/dn362831.aspx)**.
 Complete the following steps to delete a bot:

 1. [Download and install the Skype for Business Online Connector module](http://go.microsoft.com/fwlink/?LinkId=294688)
 2. Open Windows PowerShell as Administrator and run the following: